Drug or Alcohol Counseling, Treatment, or Rehabilitation

 Students are encouraged to contact the Whitman College Counseling Center at (509-527-5195) and/or the Whitman College Health Center (509-527-5295) for confidential personal counseling and/or information regarding treatment services and self-help programs related to chemical use and abuse.

 Employees have two options for dealing with drug or alcohol abuse.
-The College contracts with Cigna to provide an employee assistance program which include anonymous, confidential alcohol abuse and/or drug abuse counseling and resource referrals.
-Also, employees who are enrolled in the College's medical plan are provided with a chemical dependency treatment benefit (including both alcohol and drugs).
+The college provides an employee assistance program which includes 24-7 confidential access to emotional wellbeing, addiction, alcohol abuse and/or drug abuse counseling and resource referrals.
+Also, employees who are enrolled in the college's medical plan are provided with a chemical dependency treatment benefit (including both alcohol and drugs).

 Student and Employee Drug and Alcohol Resources in Walla Walla